rgeraldporter/inquiry-monad/README.md

 ### `.zip(f)`

-Run function `f` against a merged list of `pass` and `fail`, returning the merged list as a resulting `Array`.
+Run function `f` against an `Array` resulting from a merge of `Pass` and `Fail` lists.

-This may be useful if you'd like to use the `Inquiry` API but do not necessarily care about `Pass` or `Fail` lists, or you may have already handled them via other means.
+This may be useful if you'd like to use the `Inquiry` API but do not necessarily care about `Pass` or `Fail` lists, or you may have already handled their positive/negative aspects via other means.

 ```js
 const isMoreThanOne = x =>